 Lowering anxiety.
 Valerian's sedative properties help relieve the symptoms of anxiety.

-Valerian properties have has also proven effective for treating hot flashes during menopause and the herb has been suggested as an alternative treatment for women who are reluctant to receive hormone therapy.
+It has also been shown that valerian may relieve hot flashes during menopause, and the herb has been suggested as an alternative treatment for women who are reluctant to receive hormone therapy.

 Additionally, although further studies are necessary to fully understand its mechanisms of action, valerian root has been suggested to possess anti-inflammatory properties.